OliverVermeulen/php-oop-booking-app/README.md

 ## Backlog

 - Add Register page and Sign In Modal and accompanying json files (complete)
-- Add booking page and comparison
+- Add booking page and comparison (complete)
 - Add ability to search for accommodations
 - Add in email extension via Composer